How Do UV Lights for HVAC Work?

 How are UV Lights Installed in my HVAC System?

 UV filtering options are an add-on to your existing HVAC system.
 You do not need to buy a new system or install new ductwork.
 When air is pushed through the air filter, it is then purified by the UV lights, ensuring nothing but clean, pristine air circulates through your home.

 What Are my UV Light Options?

 At Moore Home Services, we offer two options for anyone interested in UV lights for HVAC.
 The Air Scrubber and the Biocide Chamber.
 The biocide chamber is a set of UV lamps installed above and below your air conditioning coil.
 These lamps will eliminate the airborne pathogens listed above, but they will also help protect your air conditioning coil.
 Bacteria and mildew can grow on the AC coil itself, leading to repairs and even replacements.
 The Biocide Chamber helps clean and purify the AC coils, preventing costly cleaning and repairs.

 The other option is an Air Scrubber.
 The Air Scrubber is installed directly into your air conditioning system.
 After air passes through the air filter, it is then blasted by the Air Scrubber, which eliminates the airborne contaminants listed above.
 Additionally, the Air Scrubber helps reduce home odors from cooking and cleaning, as well as bacteria and odor from pets.

 Call Moore Home Services to Learn More About UV Lights for HVAC

 Do you have any questions about UV lights for your HVAC system?
 Want to learn more about the Biocide Chamber or the Air Scrubber?
 Ask one of the expertly trained HVAC technicians at Moore Home Services.
-We are a Diamond Certified company proudly serve Sacramento, and most surrounding communities.
+We are a Diamond Certified company and proudly serve Santa Rosa and most surrounding communities.
 Please reach out to our friendly call center representatives or click here to request an appointment online.